OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 ##### With idb

-IDB automates the process of checking for both stack canary and PIE support.
+IDB automates the processes of checking for stack canary and PIE support.
 Select the target binary in the IDB GUI and click the "Analyze Binary…" button.

 ![alt tag](Images/Chapters/0x06i/idb.png)